Valley effects on the fractions in an ultrahigh mobility SiGe/Si/SiGe two-dimensional electron system

-The samples used were ultra-high mobility SiGe/Si/SiGe quantum wells similar to those described in Ref.~\cite{melnikov2015ultra}.
+The samples used were ultrahigh mobility SiGe/Si/SiGe quantum wells similar to those described in Ref.~\cite{melnikov2015ultra}.
 The peak electron mobility in these samples reaches $\approx 2\times 10^6$~cm$^2$/Vs. The approximately 15~nm wide silicon (001) quantum well is sandwiched between Si$_{0.8}$Ge$_{0.2}$ potential barriers.
-Contacts to the 2D layer consisted of $\approx 300$~nm Au$_{0.99}$Sb$_{0.01}$ alloy deposited in a thermal evaporator and annealed for 3-5 minutes at 440$^\circ$~C in N$_2$ atmosphere.
-A 200-300~nm thick layer of SiO was deposited on the surface of the wafer in a thermal evaporator, and a $>20$~nm thick aluminum gate was deposited on top of SiO.
+Contacts to the 2D layer consisted of $\approx 300$~nm Au$_{0.99}$Sb$_{0.01}$ alloy deposited in a thermal evaporator and annealed for 3--5 minutes at 440~$^\circ$C in N$_2$ atmosphere.
+A 200--300-nm-thick layer of SiO was deposited on the surface of the wafer in a thermal evaporator, and a $>$20-nm-thick aluminum gate was deposited on top of SiO.
 The samples were patterned in Hall-bar shapes with the distance between the potential probes of 150~$\mu$m and width of 50~$\mu$m using standard photo-lithography.
-The long side of the Hall bar corresponded to the direction of current parallel to the [110] or [$-$110] crystallographic axis.
+The long side of the Hall bar corresponded to the direction of current parallel to the [110] or [$\bar1$10] crystallographic axis.
+In tilted magnetic fields, the parallel field component was always perpendicular to the current in order to exclude the influence of ridges on the quantum well surface on the measured resistance \cite{melnikov2017unusual}.
 In addition to single-gate samples, double-gate samples with a NiCr/Al Hall-bar gate and an Al contact gate were used to minimize the contact resistance at low electron densities in the main part of the sample (Fig.~\ref{fig1}).
-For making the Hall-bar gate, a 240~nm thick SiO layer was deposited on the surface of the wafer in a thermal evaporator, and a 60~nm thick aluminum gate was deposited on top of SiO.
-In addition, a 20~nm thick layer of NiCr was deposited on top of Al for better adhesion of subsequent layers.
-After that, the contact gate was fabricated, for which the whole structure was covered by a 60~nm thick SiO layer, and a 30~nm thick aluminum gate was deposited on top of SiO.
-The contact gate allows for maintaining high electron density $\approx 2\times10^{11}$~cm$^{-2}$ near the contacts regardless of its value in the main part of the sample.
+For making the Hall-bar gate, a 240-nm-thick SiO layer was deposited on the surface of the wafer in a thermal evaporator, and a 60-nm-thick aluminum gate was deposited on top of SiO.
+In addition, a 20-nm-thick layer of NiCr was deposited on top of Al for better adhesion of subsequent layers.
+After that, the contact gate was fabricated, for which the whole structure was covered by a 60-nm-thick SiO layer, and a 30-nm-thick aluminum gate was deposited on top of SiO.
+The contact gate allows for maintaining a high electron density $\approx 2\times10^{11}$~cm$^{-2}$ near the contacts regardless of its value in the main part of the sample.
 The electron density was controlled by applying a positive dc voltage to the gate relative to the contacts.
-To improve the quality of contacts and increase the electron mobility, a saturating infra-red illumination of the samples was used.
+To improve the quality of contacts and increase the electron mobility, a saturating infrared illumination of the samples was used \cite{melnikov2015ultra,melnikov2017unusual}.
 The range of accessible electron densities was restricted because of a tunneling of the electrons through the SiGe barrier at high gate voltages \cite{lu2011upper}, whereas the contact resistance increased drastically at very low electron densities/high magnetic fields.
-Measurements were carried out in an Oxford TLM-400 dilution refrigerator at a temperature $T\approx 0.03$~K. Magnetoresistance was measured with a standard four-terminal lock-in technique in a frequency range $0.2-11$~Hz in the linear response regime (the measuring current was in the range between 0.05 and 2~nA).
-In tilted magnetic fields, the parallel field component was always perpendicular to the current in order to exclude the influence of ridges on the quantum well surface \cite{melnikov2017unusual}.
+Measurements were carried out in an Oxford TLM-400 dilution refrigerator at a temperature $T\approx 0.03$~K. Magnetoresistance was measured with a standard four-terminal lock-in technique in a frequency range 0.2--11~Hz in the linear response regime (the measuring current was in the range between 0.05 and 2~nA).
+To change the tilt angle of the magnetic field, the sample was warmed up, permanently fixed at a new angle, and cooled down again.
+The sample state was reproducible in different cool-downs, as inferred from the same dependence, within the experimental uncertainty, of the resistance on electron density in zero magnetic field.
 Similar results were obtained on three samples of the same wafer.